treseco/ctf_writeups/LACTF_2024/writeups.md

 ```

 The script is challenging to read but it essentially creates a file that is both valid python and javascript, and checks the flag input against both programs.
-Here is the resulting python file without the javascript comments
+Here is the resulting python file without the javascript comments:

 ```python
 e = [ ... ]